INTERNATIONALE VEREINIGUNG DER BERGFÜHRERVERBÄNDE

 - a rock climbing test of grade 6b minimum in rock shoes

-- an ice climbing test with ice axe, using classic techniques
+- an ice climbing test on a 50° to 60° slope with one ice axe and backpack

-- an ice climbing test with one or two ice axes, using front pointing techniques
+- a steep ice climbing test with two ice devices (WI IV)

 - a general ability test in mountain terrain